Jefferson-J-Farfan-Cari/Jefferson-J-Farfan-Cari/README.md

 ### I'm interestedn in 🚀
 ```
-- Learning maching learning and IA
+- Maching learning and IA
 - Cybersecurity
 - Authomatization
 ```